ralphlin/Noatta-Demo/README.markdown

 purchase of items using a Hitachi Finger Vein Scanner for user authentication.
 This particular prototype was designed to be deployed at fitness centers and, thus, has check-in, purchase, and new account creation functions.
+The prototype is currently live at www.noatta.com, but many of the functions will not work if you do not have a Hitachi Finger Vein Scanner or M2Sys drivers installed.

 ## Client